top of page

 ORIZZ giornate di studio Amir _edited.jpg

-ALLIANCES MUSEUMS ENCOUNTERS RELATIONSHIPS
+ALLIANCES MUSEUMS ENCOUNTERS (/INCONTRI [IT]) RELATIONSHIPS

 Alliances, as a necessary choice in the practices shared among museums, mediators, specialists, researchers, activists, and audiences.
 Alliances that recognize the role of cultural heritage as a place where rhetoric and propaganda can be dismantled, a polyphonic space in which to inhabit complexity and shed light on conflicts.
 Alliances to feel co-responsible for the processes of social justice that shape our societies.